komarserjio/notejam/contribute.rst

 Sign Up:

-* successfull sign up
+* user can successfully sign up
-* failed sign up because required fields are missing
+* user can't sign up if required fields are missing
-* failed sign up because email is invalid
+* user can't sign up if email is invalid
-* failed sign up because email exists
+* user can't sign up if email already exists
-* failed sign up because passwords do not match
+* user can't sign up if passwords do not match

 Sign In:

-* successfull sign in
+* user can successfully sign in
-* failed sign in becaure required fields are missing
+* user can't sign in if required fields are missing
-* failed sign in becaure credentials are wrong
+* user can't sign in if credentials are wrong

 Notes:

-* successfull create note
+* note can be successfully created
-* failed note creation because required fields are missing
+* note can't be created if required fields are missing
-* successfull edit note
+* note can be edited by its owner
-* failed note edition because required fields are missing
+* note can't be edited if required fields are missing
+* note can't be edited by not an owner
+* note can be viewed by its owner
+* note can't be viewed by not an owner
+* note can be deleted by its owner
+* note can't be deleted by not an owner

 Pads:

-* successfull create pad
+* pad can be successfully created
-* failed pad creation because required fields are missing
+* pad can't be created if required fields are missing
-* successfull edit pad
+* pad can be edited by its owner
-* failed pad edition because required fields are missing
+* pad can't be edited if required fields are missing
+* pad can't be edited by not an owner
+* pad can be viewed by its owner
+* pad can't be viewed by not an owner
+* pad can be deleted by its owner
+* pad can't be deleted by not an owner